Missouri Background Check

 A name-based search costs $14, plus any processing charges.
 In addition, for $ 2, you could obtain the document notarized.

 Missouri inmate records

-The Missouri Department of Corrections supervises 27,000 people who are in 22 institution establishments, and another 62,000 in probation or parole.
+The Missouri Department of Corrections supervises 27,000 people in 22 institution establishments and another 62,000 on probation or parole.

 What's the record of an inmate?

-It is possible to obtain information about any Missouri inmate who is in prison, or under post-incarceration supervision or who has been released from an indefinite sentence.
-It is not possible to make use of the state's database to obtain information on prisoners who were transferred to Missouri as a result of the compact between states.
+It is possible to obtain information about any Missouri inmate in prison, under post-incarceration supervision, or who has been released from an indefinite sentence.
+It is not possible to use the state's database to obtain information on prisoners who were transferred to Missouri due to the compact between states.
 The information available to inmates is: